farfanoide/yat.sh/README.md

 ```

 This session file would create a tmux session containing a window named
-'General' and it'd execute ls on it.
+'General' and it would execute `ls` on it.
 More examples can be found in the examples
 folder.

 Session types:
 --------------

-Out of the box Yat.sh has support for 3 types of sessions: "Local", "Global", "Remote".
+Out of the box Yat.sh has support for 3 types of sessions: "Local", "Global" and "Remote".

     Local Sessions:

-    These care about the directory from which they're invoked, since all their commands
+    These care about the directory from which they're invoked, since all their
-    are relative to it.
-This might seem irrelevant, but in fact it gives us a lot
+    commands are relative to it.
+This might seem irrelevant, but in fact it
-    of flexibility.
-We can now share a complete tmux session with our project, or
+    gives us a lot of flexibility.
+We can now share a complete tmux session
-    simply save it under version control and use it whenever we want to work back
+    with our project, or simply save it under version control and use it
-    on it, without having it cluttering our sessions list every day.
+    whenever we want to work back on it, without having it cluttering our
+    sessions list every day.

     Global Sessions:

-    Globals are... 'just sessions' in the sense that we're
+    Globals are... 'just sessions' in the sense that we're accustomed with
-    accustomed with tmuxinator.
-A global session would, for example `cd` into some
+    tmuxinator.
+A global session would, for example `cd` into some directory
-    directory before executing a command.
+    before executing a command.

     Remote Sessions:

-    Why can't we manage tmux sessions in our servers the same way we do on our own
+    Why can't we manage tmux sessions in our servers the same way we do on our
-    computers?.
-Yat.sh gives us the ability to startup and attach to tmux sessions
+    own computers?.
+Yat.sh gives us the ability to startup and attach to tmux
-    running on other hosts in a simple and transparent way.
+    sessions running on other hosts in a simple and transparent way.
+Currently
-    Currently remote connections are done via ssh, but mosh support is on the way.
+    remote connections are done via ssh, but mosh support is on the way.

 ## Installation:
 Download this repo and make sure `bin/yat.sh` is in your $PATH